csnover/scummvm-buildbot/README.md

 * Successful builds are automatically packaged and uploaded for immediate consumption
 * Workers may optionally share a single Git repository
-* Builds automatically scale across all CPU cores of the host machine
+* Builds automatically scale across all available CPU cores

 ## Building images

+The buildmaster’s `Dockerfile` is in the root.
+Each worker’s `Dockerfile` is in its own subdirectory in `workers`.

-Run the provided `build-images.sh` script.
+Run the provided `build-images.sh` script to build images from source.
 Run `build-images.sh --help` for usage information.

 ## Configuring Buildbot

-All configuration for the buildmaster can be done by editing the `docker-compose.yml` file, which is used to deploy the build system.
+All normally configurable options for the buildmaster are exposed in the `docker-compose.yml` file, which is used to deploy the build system.

-Configurable options should always be exposed to `docker-compose`, rather than being hard-coded into the buildmaster’s Python code.
+When making changes to the buildmaster, configurable options should be exposed to `docker-compose` in a similar manner, rather than being hard-coded into the buildmaster’s Python code.

-Secret keys for the buildmaster should be set in a `secrets.cfg` file next to the `master.cfg` file in the root:
+Secret keys for the buildmaster should be set in a `secrets.cfg` file next to the `master.cfg` file in the root.
+The secret file is a Python module with these
+keys:

 * `github_client_id`: The client ID for the ScummVM OAuth app on GitHub that is used for authentication.